johanna-herrmann/files-crud-documentation/web/docs/permissions.md

 * `440` &minus;
   read-only access for non-admin users, no access without login

+### Explicit array
+Permissions can be specified using an array, one item per level.
+Each item contains the permissions, separated by dashes.
+The order of the permissions in the item does not matter.

+#### Examples (JSON)

+* `["create-delete-read-update", "read", ""]` &minus;
+  Full access for owner, read-access for other none-admin users, no access without login
+* `["create-read-update-delete", "create-read-update-delete", "read"]` &minus;
+  full access for all users, read-access without login
+* `["read", "read", ""]` &minus;
+  read-only access for non-admin users, no access without login

 ## File operations
 * create &minus; Save a new file, save file meta data